A method of overhead absorption in cost accounting is a method of allocating expenses and gains to cost centres within a business.

 This method improves the percentage of direct wage basis, as it fully recognises the significance of the element of time in the incurring and absorption of manufacturing overhead expenses.

 This method is admirably suited to operations that do not involve any extensive use of machinery.
-To calculate the labour hour rate, the factory overhead is divided by the total number of direct labour hours.
+The factory overhead is divided by the total number of direct labour hours to calculate the labour hour rate.

 Suppose factory overheads are estimated at Rs.90.000 and labour hours at 1,50.000.
 The overhead absorption rate will be Re.060.
 If 795 direct labour hours are spent on a job, Rs.
 477 will be absorbed as overhead.
 It can be calculated for each category or worker.